Thunderstring/RSTeller/README.md

 ```

 The `shuffle` function is used to shuffle the dataset.
 The `decode` function is used to decode the image patches.
 The `to_tuple` function is used to convert the image patches and captions to tuples.
 The first element of the tuple is the image patch, and the second element is the sampled caption.
 The `map_dict` function is used to preprocess the image and tokenize the text.
 The `rename` function is used to rename the image and text files to `jpg` and `txt` respectively

+### 💻 Building Your Own RSTeller from Scratch

+We have provided all the code necessary, from [downloading raw data](download) to [distributed captioning](annotation), enabling you to create your own RSTeller dataset.
+Additionally, you can seamlessly integrate other image sources from the GEE platform and use alternative language models for caption generation.

 ### 📄 Citation